benpearce14/Microfrontends/README.md

 # Understanding Microfrontends
-A simple setup for combining multiple microfrontends together into a container app using Webpack.
+A simple setup for combining multiple microfrontends, created using different JS frameworks (React & Vue), together into a container app using Webpack.